shilmyhasan/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.core.feature/src/main/resources/multi-dc/mssql/ReadMe.txt

                                                                                                 #
 The  start value should be set as the instance id of the particular DC and increment value      # should be set based on the number of DC in your deployment.
-The below example shows how to alter# the sequences on a sample scenario where you have 3 master DB instances in 3 DC's               #
+The below example shows how to alter# the queries on a sample scenario where you have 3 master DB instances in 3 DC's                 #
                                                                                                 #
 DC1 TABLES                                                                                      #
 ID INTEGER IDENTITY(1,3)                                                                        #